Groups acting on trees with Tits' independence property (P): Invariant structures

-From a geometric perspective, the fixed vertex and inversion cases can be grouped together as `bounded' (in other words, every orbit has finite diameter), but from the perspective of local actions it is useful to distinguish them.
-We can recognize these cases from the local action diagram $\Delta = (\Gamma,(X_a),(G(v)))$ as follows.
-Given a local action diagram $\Delta = (\Gamma,(X_a),(G(v)))$, we define a \defbold{cotree of $\Delta$} to be a cotree $\Gamma'$ of $\Gamma$ such that $|X_a|=1$ for all $a \in O_{\Gamma'}$. \begin{description} \item[(Fixed vertex)] If $G$ fixes a vertex of $T$, then $\Gamma$ is a tree.
-If $\Gamma$ is a tree, the fixed vertices of $G$ on $T$ (if there are any) correspond to cotrees $\Gamma'$ of $\Delta$ consisting of a single vertex of $\Gamma$ with no edges. \item[(Inversion)] $G$ preserves a unique undirected edge if and only if there is a cotree $\Gamma'$ of $\Delta$ consisting of a single vertex and a single non-orientable loop $a$ with $|X_a|=1$. \item[(Lineal)] $G$ fixes exactly two ends and includes a translation on the axis between them if and only if there is a cotree $\Gamma'$ of $\Delta$ that is a cycle graph, such that additionally $|X_a|=1$ for all $a \in A\Gamma'$. \item[(Horocyclic)] Assuming that $G$ does not fix any vertices, then $G$ fixes a unique end while not including any translations exactly in following situation: $\Gamma$ is a tree, and there is a unique end $\xi$ of $\Gamma$ such that $|X_a|=1$ for every arc $a$ directed towards $\xi$. \item[(Focal)] The following characterizes the situation where $G$ fixes a unique end and includes a translation towards this end: There is a cotree $\Gamma'$ of $\Delta$ that is a cycle graph, and a cyclic orientation $O'$ of $\Gamma'$, such that $|X_a|=1$ for $a \in O'$, but $|X_a| \ge 2$ for some $a \in A\Gamma' \smallsetminus O'$. \item[(General type)] In the remaining case, the unique minimal subtree $T'$ on which $G$ acts geometrically densely corresponds to the unique smallest cotree $\Gamma'$ of $\Delta$, where $\Gamma'$ is not of the special form indicating a bounded, lineal or focal action, and $\Delta$ is not of the form prescribed by a horocyclic action.
-The action of $G$ on $T$ is geometrically dense if and only if $\Gamma' = \Gamma$. \end{description}
+\begin{thm} Suppose $G$ is a group acting on a tree $T$ and let $\Delta = (\Gamma,(X_a),(G(v)))$ be its local action diagram.
+The following statements characterise $\Delta$ for the types of action given in Theorem~\ref{thm:types}. \begin{description} \item[(Fixed vertex)] If $G$ fixes a vertex of $T$, then $\Gamma$ is a tree.
+If $\Gamma$ is a tree, the fixed vertices of $G$ on $T$ (if there are any) correspond to cotrees $\Gamma'$ of $\Delta$ consisting of a single vertex of $\Gamma$ with no edges. \item[(Inversion)] $G$ preserves a unique undirected edge (and includes a reversal of that edge) if and only if there is a cotree $\Gamma'$ of $\Delta$ consisting of a single vertex and a single nonorientable loop $a$ with $|X_a|=1$. \item[(Lineal)] $G$ fixes exactly two ends of $T$ and translates the axis between them if and only if there is a cotree $\Gamma'$ of $\Delta$ that is a cycle graph, such that additionally $|X_a|=1$ for all $a \in A\Gamma'$. \item[(Horocyclic)] If $G$ does not fix any vertices in $T$, then $G$ fixes a unique end of $T$ while not including any translations exactly in following situation: $\Gamma$ is a tree, and there is a unique horocyclic end of $\Delta$. \item[(Focal)] The following characterises the situation where $G$ fixes a unique end of $T$ and includes a translation towards this end: There is a cotree $\Gamma'$ of $\Delta$ that is a cycle graph, and a cyclic orientation $O'$ of $\Gamma'$, such that $|X_a|=1$ for $a \in O'$, but $|X_a| \ge 2$ for some $a \in A\Gamma' \smallsetminus O'$.
+In particular, the case where $G$ has focal action and no proper invariant subtree corresponds exactly to the case where $\Delta$ is a focal cycle such that the colour set of some arc is nontrivial. \item[(General type)] In the remaining case, the unique minimal subtree $T'$ on which $G$ acts geometrically densely corresponds to the unique smallest cotree $\Gamma'$ of $\Delta$, where $\Gamma'$ is not of the special form indicating a bounded (i.e.~fixed vertex or inversion type), lineal or focal action, and $\Delta$ does not have any horocyclic ends.
+The action of $G$ on $T$ is geometrically dense if and only if $\Gamma' = \Gamma$. \end{description} In the inversion, lineal and focal cases, the cotree $\Gamma'$ is also the unique smallest cotree of $\Delta$. \end{thm}